maicoin/max-websocket-docs/authentication.md

 # Authentication for private channels

-Apply api key and secret from http://max.maicoin.com/api_tokens nonce should be unique integer (better use timestamp).
-For order and trade data, you will need to check read permission for Order / Trade.
+Please apply api key and secret from http://max.maicoin.com/api_tokens first, for order and trade data, you will need to check read permission for Order / Trade.
 And for account data, please check read permission for Account & Personal Information.

 Nonce is a timestamp in positive integer, stands for milliseconds elapsed since Unix epoch.
 Nonce must be within 30 seconds difference of server time.